lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     Bryant Preached," Church of God Evangel, September 5, 1914, 3).
 The cryptic scriptural reference seems to suggest either a) no snake was brought, or b) the author did not support the manifestation of such a sign.
-Finally, the earliest reference in the Evangel is a list the signs of Spirit baptism and it includes handling ("The Church of
+Finally, the earliest reference in the *Evangel* is a list the signs of Spirit baptism and it includes handling ("The Church of
-    God: Teaching," Church of God Evangel, August 15, 1910, 3).
+    God: Teaching," *Church of God Evangel*, August 15, 1910, 3).

 [^45]: The earliest stories mentioning Hensley's association with the
-    practice appeared in papers published in and around Chattanooga, Tennessee, in 1914: "'Holy Rollers' Handle Snakes with Impunity," Chattanooga News, September 10, 1914, 12; "He Can Handle Snakes but Will He Walk the River?"
-Chattanooga Daily News, September 24, 1914, 3; and, "Holy Rollers Anoint One of Their Patients," Chattanooga Times, September 27, 1914, 2.
+    practice appeared in papers published in and around Chattanooga, Tennessee, in 1914: "'Holy Rollers' Handle Snakes with Impunity," *Chattanooga News*, September 10, 1914, 12; "He Can Handle Snakes but Will He Walk the River?" *Chattanooga Daily News*, September 24, 1914, 3; and, "Holy Rollers Anoint One of Their Patients," *Chattanooga Times*, September 27, 1914, 2.

 [^46]: In 1915 Hensley was recommended for ministry in the Church of God
-    and received an "Evangelist Certificate" (Burton, Serpent-Handling Believers, 153).
+    and received an "Evangelist Certificate" (Burton, *Serpent-Handling Believers*, 153).
 Hensley passed the Church of God's official evangelist examination on September 10, 1917 ("Examination Certificate," September 10, 1917, Hensley, George Went folder, Hal Bernard Dixon Jr. Pentecostal Research Center, Cleveland, Tennessee